Rovis91/trackimmo-backend/README.md

 ## API

-TrackImmo provides a RESTful API for managing client processing and property assignments.
+TrackImmo provides a API for managing client processing and property assignments.
 The API allows you to:

 - **Process Clients**: Automatically assign new properties to clients based on their preferences
 - **Manage Properties**: Retrieve and manage client property assignments